accelazh/accelazh.github.io/_posts/2021-11-06-Notes-on-How-to-do-Innovation.md

 First, why engineering work needs innovation?

   * Incremental innovation.
 Our daily work is to build better systems.
 Every step is essentially __incremental innovation__.
 Some proposed new features enroll into next level __paradigm shift__, or even __disruptive innovation__.
-Compared infrastructure systems, App development receives more drive from changing business needs.
+Compared to infrastructure systems, App development receives more drive from changing business needs.

   * If the product aims as the __leader__ in a market unit, innovation is a must, to explore what's next, and more to construct the next market rules.
 If the product is a __follower__, the task of innovation is more shifted to learn from competitors and eco-systems, to keep up with "what others are playing", and to regularly attend in info sources.